The story of a 16-year-old girl who police said led them on a chase up U.S. 19 this week will be featured in an upcoming episode of The Geraldo Show.

 Amber ran from police, Williamson said, because she did not want to face being locked up for a string of prior offenses including grand theft auto, burglary, forgery and credit card fraud.

-She had been in the county's juvenile detention center many times before but was expecting to be sentenced to a high-security juvenile facility, Williamson said.
+She was expecting to be sentenced to a high-security juvenile facility, Williamson said.

 "She knew she was in a lot of trouble and was not going to be coming home," Williamson said.
 "I knew she was going to run and she knew she was going to run."